HL7/davinci-crd/input/pagecontent/hooks.md

   "label": "Add 'completion of the XYZ form' to your task list (possibly for reassignment)", "actions": [{
     "type": "create",
-    "description": "Add version 2 of the XYZ form to the EMR's repository (if it doesn't already exist)", "resource": {
+    "description": "Add version 2 of the XYZ form to the clinical system's repository (if it doesn't already exist)", "resource": {
       "resourceType": "Questionnaire",
       "url": "http://example.org/Questionnaire/XYZ",